LikithaSivaraman/Deploy_Website_EC2_Jenkins_Git/website/Jenkins/README.md

-## Implements a pipeline using jenkins..
+## Implemented a pipeline using jenkins..

 - Code pushed to github repository
 - GitHub webhook triggers Jenkins pipeline